nazaninsbr/Game-Theory-Midterm-Prep/README.md

 # Game-Theory-Midterm-Prep

 Here are 45 questions to help prepare you for your Game Theory midterm.
 You can see the `solutions` in the `solutions.pdf` file.
-You can see the sources in the <a href="#resource">resources</a> section.
+You can see the resources I used in the <a href="#resource">resources</a> section.

 1. Represent the following game in normal form: